afally/test-personality/README.md

 Input Mongo_URI as an environment variable.

-# run the code below in the terminal to run the application
+## run the code below in the terminal to run the application

 ```
 lerna run --parallel start
 ```

-# To run the Docker application (Backend only)
+## To run the docker application (Backend only)

 navigate to the express-backend directory